cbebe/420/Lab3/lab_report.md

 Using data of size 1000, by testing different combinations of scheduling policies on different numbers of threads, we were able to find that using a scheduling policy of `static` for Gaussian elimination and `static` for Jordan elimination running on 4 threads gave us the fastest run time.

 Below is a table showing the runtimes of various schemes running with different numbers of threads.
-Some schemes are omitted in the table as the results are similar to other schemes:
+Some schemes are omitted from the table as the results were similar to other schemes:

 | # of Threads | Baseline (Serial) | Dynamic Gaussian/Guided Jordan | Static Gaussian/Dynamic Jordan | Static Gaussian/Static Jordan |
 | ------------ | ----------------- | ------------------------------ | ------------------------------ | ----------------------------- |